Health & Beauty

 - Vinyl (Topcoat)

 The American Red Cross estimates that 6.8 million people donate blood annually in the US.
 That’s a lot of donations, and they need to be traceable.
 Information about blood donations, from the original collection location to hospitals, must be recorded accurately on container and bag labels.
 Resistance to extreme temperatures, moisture, and abrasion is necessary during processing and storage.
 Labels need to stay securely attached to containers.
 Printed barcodes and other variable data must be accurate and legible as they identify donor type, expiration date, storage conditions, and more.

-V300 Versatility Defined™ Resin is formulated with a unique raw ingredient to provide versatility unlike any other thermal transfer ribbon.
-It offers the ideal solution for an impressive range of labeling materials, from polyester to synthetic paper, regardless of end use.
-V300 prints at speeds 50% faster than any other ribbon in its class, provides extreme durability and is resistant to alcohols like methanol and isopropanol (IPA).
+V300 Versatile Resin is formulated with a unique raw ingredient to provide versatility unlike any other thermal transfer ribbon.
+It offers the ideal solution for an impressive range of labeling materials, from polyester to synthetic paper, regardless of end-use.
+V300 prints 50% faster than any other ribbon in its class, provides extreme durability, and is resistant to alcohols like methanol and isopropanol (IPA).

 A customer approached DNP with a blood bag application.
 The end-user was experiencing failure with ribbons supplied by a competitor.
 As they were printing on a polypropylene labelstock, we knew a durable thermal transfer ribbon was needed.
 Our laboratory experts tested V300, and it printed perfectly.
 The images were dark, crisp, and durable.
 Best in Class V300 saved the day, and an order was received.

 DNP Resin Perfect For Nutritional Company's Labeling Needs